inspire-eu-validation/view-service/iso-19128/at54-getmap-crs-parameter.md

 **Purpose**

-Test that the CRS paramater in GetMap operation is mandatory.
+Test that the CRS parameter in GetMap operation is mandatory.

 **Prerequisites**